In 2022 SÍN Arts Centre has launched its programme THE GAP, a participatory funding scheme, which is for now a unique, innovative solution in Hungary.

 Why have we developed THE GAP?

-We had various direct and indirect objectives:
+We have had various direct and indirect objectives:

 What have we learnt in the first year?

 First of all we learnt that we had devised something important, special, which resonated with a great number of people at a high level – even if for now just in our close professional vicinity.
-This has strengthened our intention to continue and further develop THE GAP in 2023.

 If a process is thoroughly planned, all its details are shared with those involved in it and it is carried out consistently it will create a safe space in which all participants can remain curious, supportive and cooperative.